VeriFIT/kofola-artifact/README.md

 Parameters for `run_compl_all.sh`:
 - `-j N`  Number of CPUs to use (default: 4).
 Reduce `-j` if you have fewer CPUs or less memory.

-After finishing the `run_compl_all.sh` you should see results corresponding to Table 1 in the paper (page 13) and scatter plots from Fig. 2 (page 14).
+After finishing the `run_compl_all.sh` you should see results corresponding to Table 1 in the paper and scatter plots from Fig. 2.
 Scatter plots are located in `~/kofola-artifact/ba-compl-eval/eval/`.
 Note that the numbers might be a bit different.

 ### Running full INCLUSION experimental suite (~2.6 hours)